vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 Conflicts that cannot be resolve this way, must be resolved manually.

-**Note** Continue until the rebase completes without any conflicts and re-run cranky-fix at the end to make sure the helper scripts are correct.
+**Note** Continue until the rebase completes without any conflicts and re-run `cranky fix` at the end to make sure the helper scripts are correct.
 ```
-$ cranky-fix
+$ cranky fix
 ```

 At this point you should double check that the version number at the top of